-The next time you visit Kentucky, explore the state’s historic sites.
-From Abraham Lincoln’s birthplace to Churchill Downs, you’re sure to get your fill of fun and history in this beautiful state.
+Next time you visit Kentucky, explore the state’s historic sites.
+From Lincoln’s birthplace to Churchill Downs, get your fill of fun and history in Kentucky.

 The Civil War, Daniel Boone, rural Appalachia, and the Kentucky Derby are just a few of the prime components that define Kentucky’s rich history.
 Whether you’re interested in natural history, American history, or the history of horseracing, you can find plenty to see and do in the Bluegrass State.
 Don’t miss these great historic sites on your next Kentucky vacation.

 Abraham Lincoln’s Birthplace

 In the small town of Hodgenville, about an hour south of Louisville, a replica of Abraham Lincoln’s birthplace sits inside a marble, neoclassical monument.
 Stop at the visitors’ center to watch the video presentation about Lincoln’s early life.
 Sinking Spring, where the Lincolns drew their water, runs through the park where the historic home sits.

 Explorer Daniel Boone and his team carved out Kentucky’s first road in 1775 to forge a path for settlers traveling to new lands in the west.
 The 120-mile route starts on the Holston River in what is now Kingsport, Tennessee, and winds through five Kentucky counties before ending in Boonesborough.
 If you want to top off the drive with a visit to Boone’s grave, travel a little farther northwest to Frankfort.

 The scenic drive starts at historic marker No. 1228, which commemorates Bell County’s oldest house (circa 1800) and continues north into Flat Lick, a Native American campsite.
 From there, it passes through mountainous Rockcastle County before ending at the settlement and fort that bears Boone’s name.

 Frazier Kentucky History Museum